 • Preheat the oven to 350 degrees F and line a 8” x 8” square pan with parchment paper (or use cooking spray).

-• In a large mixing bowl, whisk together the melted coconut oil and sunflower seed butter (or peanut butter, almond butter, or nut butter of choice) until creamy.
+• In a large mixing bowl, whisk together the melted coconut oil and almond butter until creamy.
 Whisk in the eggs and vanilla extract until everything is well-combined.

-• In a separate mixing bowl, stir together the coconut flour, coconut sugar (or granulated sweetener of choice), cacao powder, and sea salt until combined.
+• Stir together the coconut flour, coconut sugar, cacao powder, and sea salt in a separate mixing bowl until combined.
 Pour the dry ingredients into the bowl with the wet ingredients and stir well until everything is well-combined and a thick batter forms.
+Mix in the chocolate chips.

 • Spread the brownie batter into the prepared baking pan into an even layer.
 If desired, top with more chocolate chips.

-• Bake for 30 minutes on the center rack, or just until the center of the brownies has set up.
-For gooier fudge brownies, bake for 26 to 28 minutes.
+• Bake for 24-28 minutes on the center rack, or just until the center of the brownies has set up.
+For gooier fudge brownies, bake for 24 to 26 minutes.

 Notes